BlockchainCommons/SmartCustodyBook/manuscript/02-scenario.md

 * 1 USB Drive (a new, unopened Memory Stick, rated for fastest speed you can find, that will work with your laptop).
 I like this dual A & C USB Memory Stick [https://www.amazon.com/Patriot-Stellar-C-Type-C-Flash-PIF64GSTRCOTG/dp/B015OYNHY2](https://www.amazon.com/Patriot-Stellar-C-Type-C-Flash-PIF64GSTRCOTG/dp/B015OYNHY2) or just a small USB Hard Drive.

+More sophisticated users might prefer a [read-only USB](https://www.amazon.com/FlashBlu30-Physical-Protect-Switch-SuperSpeed/dp/B00JJIEE4M/) or a [PIN-protected USB](https://www.amazon.com/Apricorn-Hardware-Encrypted-Validated-ASK3Z-128GB/dp/B0711KDGML/), though these tend to require more careful use and a clear understanding of when writing is required.
+They're also somewhat more expensive.

 {pagebreak}

 ### Optional Step: Use a (Second) USB Drive